splendo/kaluga/alerts/README.md

  }
 ```

-For other usages, make sure to call `LifecycleSubscriber.subscribe` and `LifecycleSubscriber.unsubscribe` to manage the lifecycle manually.
+For other usages, make sure to call `ActivityLifecycleSubscribable.subscribe` and `ActivityLifecycleSubscribable.unsubscribe` to manage the lifecycle manually.

 ```kotlin
 // Android specific